gontluc/sha256_hash_function/README.md

 STEPS OF SHA256:

-1. Convert strings from the input data to binary.
+1. Convert string from the input data to binary.

 2. Count number of blocks.